2023-24 Call for Nominations

 The University of California (UC) Office of the President launched the UC President’s Pre -Professoriate Fellowship (PPPF) as part of its Hispanic Serving Institutions (HSI) Doctoral Diversity Initiative (DDI) on September 30, 2019.

 The UC-Hispanic Serving Institutions Doctoral Diversity Initiative (UC-HSI DDI) aims to enhance faculty diversity and pathways to the professoriate for underrepresented students from California Hispanic Serving Institutions (HSIs).
 The program’s goal is to enhance faculty pathways for historically underrepresented groups particularly Latinx, African Americans, American Indian/Native Americans, Filipinx, and Pacific Islanders in all disciplines; women in STEM; and Asian American's in the humanities and social sciences.

-Each Pre-Professoriate Fellow will receive the following:
+For AY 2023-24 each Pre-Professoriate Fellow will receive the following:

 The program’s goal is to enhance faculty pathways for historically underrepresented groups, particularly Chicanx/Latinx, African Americans, American Indians/Native Americans, Filipinx, and Pacific Islanders in all disciplines; women in STEM; and Asian Americans in the humanities and social sciences.
 The intent of the program is to provide fellowships for domestic historically underrepresented minorities from federally-designated California HSIs.
 For purposes of this fellowship, AB540 students are eligible.
 International students are not eligible for this fellowship.

 This UC PPPF is only available to UC doctoral students who are matriculated in academic PhD programs and have advanced to candidacy.
 MFA students are eligible given that the MFA is a terminal degree.
 Professional students (e.g. M.D., J.D.) are not eligible.